English

 Reading

-In addition to independent reading, children also have 1:1 reading sessions with staff members, as well as all children have the opportunity to work in small groups with a member of staff to participate in Guided Reading.
+Children have 1:1 reading sessions with staff members, as well as small group and whole class reading sessions.
 This provides pupils with further opportunities to explore challenging texts, discussing their themes to deepen their understanding.
-With a structured timetable of learning tasks being rotated throughout the week, children are not only learning comprehension skills but also independence, a love of wider reading and exposure to rich vocabulary, which is absolute key in all sessions for all learners.
+Children are not only learning comprehension skills but also independence, a love

 Poetry